NVIDIA/MegaMolBART/QUICKSTART.md

 ## Introduction

 The following Quickstart guide contains configuration information and examples of how to run data processing and training of a small model on a workstation or SLURM-enabled cluster.
-The [README](./README.md) contains additional information that will be of use for extensive code development or model configuration changes will be made.

 ## Logging with Tensorboard and Weights and Biases